 After speed comes quality.
 Having a consistent shortlisting process will help you better spot top talent within your applicant pool and decide who’s moving forward.
 That improves your hiring success rate and reduces the risk of a bad hire.

-The benefits aren’t just one-sided, as a consistent approach to shortlisting creates a smooth, seamless experience for candidates too.
-That means whatever the outcome, the candidate comes away impressed with the efficiency and professionalism of your organization.
+The benefits aren’t just one-sided, as a consistent approach to shortlisting creates a smooth, seamless experience for candidates, too.
+That means whatever the outcome of the interview or initial screening process, candidates walk away impressed with the efficiency and professionalism of your organization.

-5. It helps to align your hiring team and establish standards.
+5. Align your hiring team and establish fair hiring standards

-Lastly, consistency is great for the working model of your team, too.
-Not only does everyone know exactly how things should be done, but it also establishes a good standard of operation and keeps everyone honest and transparent.
+Lastly, consistency is great for the working model and internal processes of your team.
+Not only does everyone know exactly how things should be done, but following the same shortlisting criteria and workflows also establishes a good standard of operation and keeps everyone honest and transparent.